 The Blue Bell Chocolate Chip Cookie Dough flavor, when compared to the Cookies 'n Cream (spoiler: it's coming), is just like expecting a chocolate chip and biting into a raisin instead.

 My gallon didn't have nearly as many chocolate chip cookie dough chunks as it did dark chocolate chips, which had a lot to do with the lower ranking.
 After all, I could've gotten Chocolate Chip...

-Don't get me wrong, the Blue Bell Strawberry Cheesecake is delicious!
-But it does have a lot going on.
-This classic ice cream flavor features cheesecake ice cream with cheesecake pieces, strawberries, and strawberry sundae sauce.
+Don't get me wrong, the Blue Bell Strawberry is delicious!
+But it leaves something to be desired.
+This classic ice cream flavor features ice cream made with succulent strawberries.

 13. Blue Bell The Great Divide